All Episodes

 A war-weary country was.

-The battle over health care obviously is a political battle.
+The battle over health care, obviously, is a political battle.

 I think last time that I was here for Rush, it was like, okay, this is fun.

-How long is this gonna last?
+How long is this going to last?

-And um that hasn't happened.
+And that hasn't happened.

 That hasn't happened.

-It's because the imagery of our countrymen being incinerated on 9-11, I I can see how we want to scrub our brains of that.
+It's because the imagery of our countrymen being incinerated on 9-11, I can see how we want to scrub our brains of that.

-It takes energy, it takes focus, it takes a lot to keep those images fresh, and a lot of people just don't want to do that.
+And a lot of people just don't want to do that.

 In fact, in a minute, I've got a story or two about the politicization of 9-11.

-I mean, obviously it's less than two weeks away.
+I mean, obviously, it's less than two weeks away.

 Here comes the eighth anniversary.